DigitalRuby/ExchangeSharp/CONTRIBUTING.md

 When creating a new Exchange API, please do the following:
 - For reference comparisons, https://github.com/ccxt/ccxt is a good project to compare against when creating a new exchange.
-- Add the new exchange name to the ExchangeName class.
+- Add the new exchange name to the ExchangeName class, but put it in a partial class in the exchange class file.
+See the bottom of any existing exchange class for an example.
 Follow this convention for the class name: Exchange[A-Za-z0-9]API, or add an ApiNameAttribute to your class.
-Make sure the Name property matches the name in ExchangeNames.cs.
+Make sure the Name property matches the const string from the partial ExchangeName class.
 - Put the exchange API class is in it's own folder (/API/Exchanges).
 If you are creating model objects or helper classes for an exchange, make internal classes inside a namespace for your exchange and put them in the sub-folder for the exchange.
 Binance and Bittrex are good examples.
 - Override the protected methods of ExchangeAPI that you want to implement.
 Easiest way is find another exchange and copy the file and customize as needed.
 - Set additional protected and public properties in constructor as needed (SymbolSeparator, SymbolIsReversed, SymbolIsUppercase, etc.).